UMAprotocol/protocol/Architecture.md

 - Approved financial contracts: these contracts have been registered by an approved contract creator and are allowed to make price requests to the Voting contract.

+## Store

+The Store contract helps contracts compute their fees and collects those fees from contracts.
+The Store's funds are to be used to buy back and burn tokens.
+Right now, the funds can be withdrawn by the contract admin to do this offchain.
+In the future, this buyback may be accomplished on-chain as a part of the contract logic.